-W tym Business English Podcast lekcja, we’re going to look at the language of presenting your products and services to potential clients in informal situations.
+W tym podcastie Business English, we’re going to look at the language of presenting your products and services to potential clients in informal situations.

 Following on from our episode on hosting a site visit, we return to our friends at the railway tunnel.
 Stanley Wang is a site agent for a railway construction project in western China.
 He has just taken Matt and Paul, sales engineers from a small American company, on a tour of the tunnel.
 Teraz, in the evening, Stanley and his boss Bill Zhang are hosting a dinner for Matt and Paula.
 The group is discussing possibilities for future cooperation.